larsgimse/ATtiny/randomLED/readme.md

-# blink 3 LED random from ATtiny85
+# Blink random LED from ATtiny85